• Skip to main content

 • Want buttery, crumbly rose shortbread?
 Refrigerate the dough before baking.

 • If this is one of your make-ahead holiday cookie ideas and you’ve frozen the shortbread cookie dough, don’t thaw it.
-Give it a couple of minutes on the countertop, so it’s not rock hard, slice and then bake for a little longer than 14 minutes.
+Please give it a couple of minutes on the countertop, so it’s not rock hard, slice and then bake for a little longer than 14 minutes.

 • Bake the sliced rose cookies immediately, or plop them back in the fridge until you are ready to bake.